 Overview

-Expectations: This Classic Land Journey features long touring days, many full-day excursions, and a full and active itinerary with a faster pace and longer distances.
-Some days include activities with higher intensity and more active choices/options (such as moderate hiking, swimming, snorkeling, canoeing, bicycling, rafting, or kayaking), though another choice may be offered for an alternate skill level.
-Excursions require standing and walking for extended periods of time over more difficult terrain (muddy/slippery walking or hiking trails, city hills, stairs without handrails, limited or no access to elevators), and walking in city centers where coaches are prohibited.
-The itinerary features use of local transportation including train, cable car, and boat, as well as several internal plane rides.
-Some days may require early morning departures and later evening returns.
-Travelers may be in remote and/or rugged regions, and may be touring at higher altitudes with steep ascents/descents.
+Expectations: This Classic Land Journey is a full and active itinerary that covers a broad geography and features a faster pace and many full-day excursions.
+Excursions require standing and walking for extended periods of time over more difficult terrain (muddy/slippery walking or hiking trails, city hills, stairs without handrails, buildings with limited or no access to elevators), and walking in city centers where coaches are prohibited.
+Some days include options for more active excursions such as moderate hiking, swimming, snorkeling, canoeing, bicycling, rafting, or kayaking, though another, less active choice may also be offered.
+The itinerary features local transportation by train, cable car, and boat, as well as several internal plane rides.
+On Day 8, travelers should expect a full day of travel from Uluru to Cairns, and other days may require early morning departures and later evening returns.
+Parts of the itinerary take place in remote and/or rugged regions, and may include touring at higher altitudes with steep ascents/descents.
 Leisure time is included throughout the itinerary.

 Appropriate for: Travelers who are physically fit, lead active lives, are comfortable participating in long days of activities, and expect some physical exertion.